 Natural Hazard risk was calculated for all of Montgomery County in Section 4.
-The highest-ranked natural hazards include flooding due to heavy rain, ice jams and flash flooding, extreme temperatures, high winds, lightning, snow storms, and ice storms.
+The highest-ranked natural hazards include flooding due to heavy rain, ice jams and flash flooding, severe weather including extreme temperatures, high winds, and lightning and severe winter weather including snowstorms, and ice storms.

 Local risk for flooding is typically dependent on the location of critical assets in relation to the special flood hazard areas.
 Flooding represents the largest natural hazard risk for St. Johnsville as evidenced during Hurricane Irene flooding along the Mohawk River and East Canada Creek.
+Additional high-risk hazards include severe weather and severe winter weather.
 When coupled with climate change, this risk is anticipated to be elevated in the future.
 This section highlights specific vulnerability assessments completed for the Town of St. Johnsville that is not already included in the HMP.
-In addition to jurisdiction specific flood vulnerability analysis for all built structures including essential facilities and historic properties, the jurisdiction specific Hazus analysis for Earthquakes is included
+In addition to jurisdiction specific flood, severe weather and severe winter weather vulnerability analysis for all built structures including essential facilities and historic properties, the jurisdiction specific Hazus analysis for Earthquake is included